 Fall 2015: Round Two

-CECD has now completed the second semester of the Engineering for Social Change course, held in Fall 2015.
+CECD completed the second semester of the Engineering for Social Change course, held in Fall 2015.
 The Neilom Engineering for Social Change Grant of $10,000 this semester (after much deliberation!) was granted to Bread and Water for Africa, an organization proposing to install a water well in Freetown, Sierra Leone to serve 2500+ residents with clean water for the next 15-20 years.
 As of September 2016 the well is complete, and in use by the people of Freetown, Sierra Leone.

 December 2015: Fall 2015 ENME 467 Engineering for Social Change Grant Ceremony